 The archive collection system complies with the security requirements defined in Section 5.3.
+All archive records are collected from internal systems and processes.

 5.5.7 Procedures to Obtain and Verify Archive Information

 Media storing of TrustFactory CA archive information are checked upon creation.
 Only authorized TrustFactory CA equipment, trusted roles and other authorized persons are allowed to access the archive